Yliader/Prima-Materia/README.md

 # Prima-Materia Backgrounds
-Every backgrounds used to make the game
+Alle the backgrounds used to make the game